List of football stadiums in Norway

-The following is a list of football stadiums in Norway, ordered by capacity.
-The minimum required capacity of the stadiums is 1,000.
+The following is a list of football stadiums in Norway, ranked in order of capacity, with the minimum capacity being 1,000.

 Note that some stadiums used for lower-division football might have their capacity reduced if they were to be used in higher divisions, where higher standards could be required.
 For instance, only few arenas in lower divisions are all-seater stadiums.
 Moreover, as capacity crowds are rarely an issue in lower divisions, some of the figures are likely to be rough estimates.

-Stadiums of a certain size as well as those hosting notable Norwegian football clubs are included.
-The main stadiums of all Norwegian towns and cities of more than 10,000 inhabitants are included.

-Existing stadiums
+Current stadiums

 A selection of former Norwegian football stadiums, which have been demolished or fundamentally redesigned, or that are not in use for football as of 2013: